ibraheemdev/poller/docs/quick-start.md

 authboss generate:templates ./templates
 ```

-Now you can call the init function, and mount the authboss routes with your router:
+Now you can call the init function, and mount the authboss routes with your router, along with the middleware.
+All middlewares are optional except the `LoadClientStateMiddleware()`, which handle loading the user state into the request context.

 ```go
 if err := ab.Init(); err != nil {